DYCI2/om-dyci2/README.md

 # om-dyci2
-An adapted version of DYCI2 for the OM/o7 visual programming and computer-aided composition environment.
+An adapted version of DYCI2 for the OpenMusic ([OM](http://repmus.ircam.fr/openmusic/)/[o7](https://openmusic-project.github.io/)) visual programming and computer-aided composition environments.

 © Victoire Siguret, Jean Bresson, Jérôme Nika — STMS lab IRCAM / CNRS / Sorbonne Université, 2018.

 This repository contains:
 * __libdyci2__: a C wrapper to the DYCI2 Python library allowing to compile libdyci2 as a dynamic library.
-* __om-dyci2__: a library for using DYCI2/libdyci2 in the [OM/o7 computer-aided composition environment](https://openmusic-project.github.io/).
+* __om-dyci2__: a library for using DYCI2/libdyci2 in the OM/o7 computer-aided composition environment.

 ------
 ### Compile and install (libdicy2):